ChemGen: Code Generation for Multispecies Chemically Reacting Flow Simulations: Introduction

 This paper is organized as follows.
 We begin with an overview of the chemically reacting flow conservation equations used in CFD, highlighting where chemistry fits within these formulations, including details on multi-species thermodynamics and chemical reaction rates.
 Next, we discuss time integration strategies, focusing on operator splitting approaches that reduce the problem to a system of ordinary differential equations for chemical state evolution, as well as fully coupled formulations.
 We then introduce the code generation process, emphasizing how malleability is achieved through the use of decorators.
 Finally, we present results verifying the source term evaluation, Jacobian computation, and time integration.
-We demonstrate ChemGen’s performance by replacing OpenFOAM’s existing ODE-based chemical integrator in a detonation simulation and achieve faster time-to-solution due to ChemGen’s specialized, generated source code.
+We demonstrate ChemGen’s performance by replacing OpenFOAM’s existing ODE-based chemical integrator in a detonation simulation and achieve significantly faster time-to-solution due to ChemGen’s specialized, generated source code.
+Overall, we show that ChemGen provides a path forward for improved malleability and computational efficiency compared to existing chemical kinetic solvers used in high-level CFD applications.